-Risk Number RISK EVENT CATEGORY CAUSES CONSEQUENCES CONTROLS/TREATMENTS CONSEQUENCE LEVEL LIKELIHOOD RISK RATING Threat and/or Opportunity Description Project Category Cause/s (How and why it can happen) Impact of Threat/Opportunity on Project Name / Description Consequence Level Likelihood Level Risk Rating Soil and Water Contamination of water through spills of fuels or chemicals.
-All Works. -Plant & equipment failure -Accidental spill -Inappropriate storage -Unapproved release of impacted water -Refuelling not appropriately controlled -Spill kit not available - Pollution of watercourse and stormwater; - Infringement notice; - Reputational damage; - Clean up costs. -OEMP - Refuelling Procedures; - Spill Management Procedure; - Provision of Spill Kits at set locations, and mobile spill kits for sites outside of the RTRF; - Training of all staff and workforce; - Incident Response Procedures; - Detention Basin Management Procedure; and 4 3 Moderate Utility strike (water or sewer) during repair or maintenance works causes a release of water to the surrounding environment.
-Surface Works - Accidental strike of service as located on plan; - Utility is marked on plans in the wrong location; or - Service not formerly identified by any means of investigation discovered and damaged. - Pollution of watercourse and stormwater; - Disruption to service provision; - Infringement notice; - Reputational damage; - Clean up costs. - OEMP - Excavation permit system to be implemented - Spill Management Procedure; - Provision of Spill Kits at set locations, and mobile spill kits for sites outside of the RTRF; - Training of all staff and workforce; - Incident Response Procedures 2 1 Very Low Unforseen water inflows into the tunnel require additional discharge Environment and Sustainability - Settlement and/or damage to tunnel causing additional groundwater inflow - Damaged water service draining to tunnel - Delay as WTP operation is amended to allow for increased discharge - Infringement notice from EPA for discharge of water(s) in contravention of the EPL - Stop train operations (depending on volume entering tunnel). - Settlement monitoring previously undertaken - Work method planning takes into consoderation existing services - CCS monitoring performance of pumps and WTP 5 1 Moderate Impacts to water quality from discharge of treated groundwater.
-Environment and Sustainability - WTP failure - CCS monitorin not identifying water quality impact - Unathorised descharge Pollution of watercourse and stormwater; Impacts to aquatic flora and fauna; Infringement notice; Reputational damage; Clean up costs. - OEMP; - Refuelling Procedures; - Spill Management Procedure; - Provision of Spill Kits at set locations, and mobile spill kits for sites outside of the RTRF; - Training of all staff and workforce; - Incident Response Procedures; - Detention Basin Management Procedure; and 4 3 Moderate Pollution of watercourses from discharge of sediment laden or otherwise contaminated stormwater runoff.
-Environment and Sustainability - Failure of RTRF retention basin; - Rainfall event larger than the design capacity of the permanent built drainage facilities. - Pollution of watercourse and stormwater; - Impacts to aquatic flora and fauna; - Infringement notice; - Reputational damage; - Clean up costs - OEMP; - Refuelling Procedures; - Spill Management Procedure; - Provision of Spill Kits - Training of relevant staff and workforce; - Incident Response Procedures; - Detention Basin Management Procedure; and 4 1 Low Ongoing water table drawdown, settlement / ground movement, bed cracking / surface flow loss from previous tunnelling activities & Tunnel - Ongoing settlement of ground and inflows around the project infrastructure - Flooding of infrastructure assets - Impact to natural flow and GDEs - Previous settlement monitoring - Site inspection - Watercourse inspections 4 1 Low Impacts from flood risk to stations and other rail infrastructure.
-Environment and Sustainability - Rainfall events beyond the design capacity of the final built infrastructure. - Flooding of stations and other assets; - Damage to infrastructure; - Impacts on operations; - Risk to human safety and life; Previous flood assessments Prevent impacts on drainage systems and watercourses through work planning Temporary flooding controls ./ diversions 4 1 Low Heritage Identification of unidentified indigenous or non-indigenous objects and places during repair and maintenance works.
-Environment and Sustainability - Previously unidentified heritage item discovered during works - OEMP; - Unexpected Heritage Finds Procedure (including hold point to cease works where archaeological finds are encountered).
-4 1 Low
+5 Contamination of water through spills of fuels or chemicals.
+All Works. -Plant & equipment failure -Accidental pill -Inappropriate storage -Unapprored release of impacted water -Refuelling not appropriately controlled -Spill kit not available - Pollution of watercourse and stormwater; - Infringement notice; - Reputational damage; - Clean up costs.
+OEMP Refuelling Procedures; Spill Mhanagement Procedure; Provision of Spill Rich as text locations, and mobile spill list for existe outside of the RTRF; Training of all staff and workforce; Incident Reponse Procedure; Detention Basin Mhanagement Procedure; and Water quality and watercourse monitoring.
+4 3 Mode Б Utility strike (water or sewer) during repair or minitenance works causes a release of water to the surrounding environment.
+Surface Works - Accidental strike of service as located on plan; - Utility is marked on plans in the wrong location; or - Service not formerly identified by any means of investigation discovered and damaged.
+Pollution of watercourse and stormwater; Disruption to service provision; Infringement notice; Preputational damage; Clean up costs, - OEMP - Eccavation permit system to be implemented - Spill Management Procedure; - Provision of Spill Kirs at set locations, and mobile spill list for sites outside of the RTRF; - Training of all saff and workforce; - Incident Response Procedures.
+2 1 Very L 7 Unforseen water inflows into the tunnel require additional discharge Environment and Sustainability - Settlement and/or damage to tunnel cousing additional groundwater inflow - Damaged water service draining to tunnel - Delay as WTP operation is amended to allow for increased discharge - Infringement notice from EPA for discharge of water(s) in contravention of the EPL - Stop train operations (depending on volume entering tunnel). - Settlement monitoring previously undertaken - Work method planning takes into consoderation existing services - CCS monitoring performance of pumps and WTP 5 1 Mode 8 Impacts to water quality from discharge of treated groundwater.
+Environment and Sustainability - WTP failure - CCS monitorin not identifying water quality impact - Unathorised descharge Pollution of watercourse and stormwater; Impacts to aquatic flora and fauna; Infringement notice; Reputational damage; Clean up costs. - OEMP: Refuelling Procedures; - Spill Mhanagement Procedure; - Provision of Spill Kite as set locations, and mobile spill kite for sites outside of the RTRF; - Training of all staff and workforce; - Incident Reponse Procedures; - Detention Basin Mhanagement Procedure; and - water quality and watercourse monitoring.
+4 3 Mode 9 Pollution of watercourses from discharge of sediment laden or otherwise contaminated stormwater runoff.
+Environment and Sustainability - Failure of BTRF retention basin; - Bainfall event larger than the design capacity of the permanent built drainage facilities.
+Pollution of watercourse and stormwater; Impacts to aquatic flora and fauna; Infringement notice; Reputational damage; Clean up costs - DEMP; - Refuelling Procedures; - Spill Mhanagement Procedure; - Provision of Spill Kite - Training of relevant etaff and workforce; - Incident Response Procedures; - Detention Basin Management Procedure; and - Water quality and watercourse monitoring.
+4 1 Low 10 Ongoing water table drawdown, settlement / ground movement, bed cracking / surface flow loss from previous tunnelling activities & excavations.
+Tunnel - Ongoing settlement of ground and inflows around the project infrastructure - Flooding of infrastructure assets - Impact to natural flow and GDEs Previous settlement monitoring Site inspection Watercourse inspections 4 1 Low 11 Impacts from flood risk to stations and other rail infrastructure.
+Environment and Sustainability - Rainfall events beyond the design capacity of the final built infrastructure. - Flooding of stations and other assets; - Damage to infrastructure; - Impacts on operations; - Risk to human safety and life; Previous flood assessments Prevent impacts on drainage systems and watercourses through work planning Temporary flooding controls J diversions 4 1 Low